Bouni/max-cube-protocol/S-Message.md

 ### Temperature

 Temperature comfort, temperature eco, temperature max, temperature min, temperature window open decode the same way.
-To get the actual temperature, the value muast be divided by 2.
+To get the actual temperature, the value must be divided by 2.

     2b (hex) = 43 (decimal) -> 43/2 = 21.5